 Setting up Talos within DataOS¶

 This section involves a step-by-step guide to set up Talos within DataOS enviroment using Service Resource.
-By following this guide, you will be able to effectively implement Talos in your DataOS environment.

 Following are the steps to initialize the directory with Bitbucket, Assuming you have Git installed on your local machine: